Fall and Winter Cruises: 10 Pros and Cons

 8. Explore the Mediterranean in the Off-season

-Pros: Like a land vacation, a fall cruise is the best time for a Mediterranean cruise.
+Pros: A fall cruise is the best time for a Mediterranean sailing.
 The weather is still warm, but the crowds have dispersed.
 You’ll have a more authentic experience without the hustle and bustle of peak season.

-9. Best Time to Take a Cruise to Australia & New Zealand
+9. Best Time to Take a Cruise to Australia and New Zealand

 view or auckland newzealand cruisePin

-Pros: The weather is perfect for taking a fall cruise or winter cruise Down Under in the fall.
-You’ll avoid the crowds seasons in Australia, and New Zealand are opposite from ours here in the US.
-Therefore, our Fall is their Springtime, and our Winter is their Summertime.
+Pros: The weather is perfect for taking a fall or winter cruise Down Under.
+You’ll avoid the crowds as the seasons in Australia and New Zealand are opposite from ours in the US.
+Therefore, our fall is their springtime, and our winter is their summertime.
+It’s an ideal time to take a winter cruise through the New Zealand Fjords.
+The warmer weather allows for more outdoor activities and excursions, such as hiking, wildlife spotting, and exploring natural wonders like the Great Barrier Reef and Milford Sound.

 10. Hurricane Season